AlayaCare/automation-challenge/README.md

 ```

 ## To submit your solution

+- Create a public repository in your personal GitHub account
+- Push your solution to your repository
-Create a fork of this repo and send the link to your interviewer.
+- Send the repository link to your interviewer

 ## Criteria you will be judged on:
 - **Completion of Section 1**